 If you receive a Removal Order you cannot legally remain in Canada and must leave the country.
 Depending on your situation, your removal order may be effective immediately, or after a negative decision if you had made an appeal.
+If you have questions about your Removal Order you are encouraged to call 1-833-995-0002, Monday to Friday between 8:00 am to 4:00 pm AST, to speak to an officer who can answer your case-specific questions.

 There are three types of Removal Orders issued by Immigration, Refugees and Citizenship Canada (IRCC) or the Canada Border Services Agency (CBSA).
 These are Departure Orders, Exclusion Orders and Deportation Orders.
 The form number on the Removal Order indicates what type of order you received.